-Nacon Connect 2021: How to watch and what to expect
+Nacon Connect 2023: How to watch the games and accessory showcase

-(Pocket-lint) - French games publisher Nacon will host an online conference on Wednesday 6 July 2021.
+French games publisher and accessories company, Nacon, will host its annual online conference on Thursday 9 March 2023.

-It will show and detail several upcoming games - some expected soon, some further down the line - including Vampire The Masquerade Swansong and The Lord of the Rings: Golum.
+There will be plenty of reasons to watch, with the company planning to release over 25 games this year - including RoboCop: Rogue City and The Lord of the Rings: Gollum.

 Here's how you can watch it, when and what else you can expect.

-The event will be streamed online on Wednesday 6 July 2021.
-It will kick off at 7pm CEST.
+The event will be streamed online today, Thursday 9 March 2023.
+The main show kicks off at 7pm CET.

 Here are the times for your region: